jmil/Bioe421_521-MicrocontrollerApplications/Lab_06--ArduinoAndDangerShield/Lab06_A--GettingStartedWithArduino.md

 	Your Arduino UNO should now have a heartbeat.
 Is your LED blinking?

+	#### TROUBLESHOOTING

+	If you have trouble connecting, carefully check which permissions are set for the Arduino:

+		$ cd /dev
+		$ ls -la | grep ttyA

+	You can also tell `ino` to utilize a specific port of your choosing with the `-p` flag:

+		$ cd ~/arduino/blink/
+		$ ino upload -p /dev/ttyACM0
+		Guessing serial port ... /dev/ttyACM0

+		avrdude: AVR device initialized and ready to accept instructions ...

+		avrdude done.
+Thank you.

-	#### NOTE: Arduino has a tiny amount of solid-state memory, meaning that even if you disconnect it, your uploaded `.hex` file will be saved and immediately run again (as if it were being run for the first time) when power is restored.
+	#### TECHNICAL NOTE: Arduino has a tiny amount of solid-state memory, meaning that even if you disconnect it, your uploaded `.hex` file will be saved and immediately run again (as if it were being run for the first time) when power is restored.

-	#### NOTE: If you have trouble connecting, check that the USB ACM device is recognized by the system:

-			$ dmesg | grep tty
-			...
-			...
-			... ttyACM0: USB ACM device
-	You should see a message with ttyACM0 or something like it.

 ### Assignments